 * Editor’s note: this bar closed in August of 2018.
-Please see our list of other bars in Buenos Aires
+Feel free to check out nearby La Poesia, Gibraltar a couple of blocks away or the historic Bar Britanico, or see our list of other bars in Buenos Aires

 First there was Gibraltar, then there was Puerta Roja, now there is Krakow.
 As the name implies, this pub is Polish-owned and is a nice spot in San Telmo to grab a drink among an international mix of travelers and neighborhood folk.